 Guttate psoriasis can appear differently on different skin tones:

-- Darker skin: Darker than the surrounding area.
+- Black or brown skin: Darker than the surrounding area.

 Guttate psoriasis causes